biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 ### `readr` options for challenging files

-Note that we read in our file specifying any additional arguments to the `readr()` function, i.e. with all the default options.
+Note that we read in our file without specifying any arguments other than the file name to the `read_tsv()` function, i.e. with all the default options.
 It is not always this easy!

 Some options for more complex cases:

--   The more general counterpart of this function is `read_delim()`, which allows you to specify the delimiter using an argument using the `sep` argument, e.g. `sep="\t"` for tabs.
+-   The more general counterpart of this function is `read_delim()`, which allows you to specify the delimiter using the `sep` argument, e.g. `sep="\t"` for tabs.

 -   There are also arguments to these functions for when you need to skip lines, when you don't have column headers, when you need to specify the column types of some or all the columns, and so forth -- see this example: